chrisumphlett/reveneraR/README.md

 # revulyticsR
-Connect To Your Revulytics Data With R!
+Connect to Your Revulytics Data with R!

 ## Purpose
 revulyticsR facilitates making a connection to the Revulytics API and executing various queries.
 You can use it to get active users (daily, monthly, etc) or to query on various advanced events and get the results in tidy data frames.